uzongoka/pulse-sms-issues/README.md

 When filing an issue with us, please follow these simple rules:

-1. Search before adding a new issue, if a duplicate is submitted it will be closed.
+1. Search before adding a new issue.
+If a duplicate is submitted it will be closed.
 2. Use proper [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax.
 3. Create a fitting title to quickly describe the issue.
-4. Take you time and explain the issue, steps to repeat it or other things that may help us to solve it.
+4. Take your time and explain the issue, steps to repeat it or other things that may help us to solve it.
+Screenshots are also encouraged.
 5. Note your app version and device name for your primary device (phone/android app).
-6. Type is clear English, if we can't understand it then it will unfortunately need to be closed.
+6. Type in clear English.
+If we can't understand it then it will unfortunately need to be closed.
 7. Label the issue using any relevant tags on the right side of the screen.
 For example, a bug in the chrome app would be labeled with `Chrome` and `Bug`.

 Here is a sample of what a good issue report would look like, feel free to use it as a template: